yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/metrics-export.md

 You can export [cluster metrics](../overview/) to third-party tools for analysis and customization.

-Exporting cluster metrics may incur additional costs for network transfer within a cloud region, between cloud regions, and across the Internet.
+Exporting cluster metrics may incur additional costs for network transfer in a cloud region, between cloud regions, and across the Internet.
 Refer to [Data transfer costs](../../cloud-admin/cloud-billing-costs/#data-transfer-costs).

 ## Prerequisites